google/applied-machine-learning-intensive/v2/xx_misc/regular_expressions/slides.md

 `

 <!--
 Sometimes you need to type in a character that means something special to the regular expression engine or that is difficult to express in a string.
-For these cases, you can use the regular expression escape (backslash character).
+For these cases, you can use the regular expression escape, or backslash character.

 In our examples you can see: